-- 30. The world faces a number of environmental risks, but addressing these alone will not be enough to build a healthy planet.
+The world faces a number of environmental risks, but addressing these alone will not be enough to build a healthy planet.
 Understanding the gender dimensions of the environment is key to conserving biodiversity and implementing the 2015-2020 Gender Plan of Action under the Convention on Biological Diversity.
-As key managers of land and resources, women and men each in their own way contribute to the conservation of biodiversity and are central to the success of biodiversity policy.
-Although women farmers currently account for 60-80 per cent of all food production in developing countries, gender often remains overlooked in decision-making regarding access to and use of land and biodiversity resources.
-Empowering women to participate as equals in decision-making related to information sharing and generation, education and training, and policy development will assist efforts in biodiversity conservation. - 31.
-Those issues affect the environment and have consequences on the social and economic dimensions of sustainable development.
-The environmental agenda is as much integrated within its own arena as it is across dimensions.
-Issues are connected thematically and across geographical areas.
-Both political and scientific priorities in the regions have directly informed this global analysis for a
+As key managers of land and resources, women and men - each in their own way - contribute to the conservation of biodiversity and are central to the success of biodiversity and are for 60-80 per cent of all food production in developing countries, gender often remains overlooked in decision-making regarding access to and use of land and biodiversity resources.
+Empowering women to participate as equals in decision-making related to information sharing and generation, education and training, and policy development will assist efforts in biodiversity conservation.